 Smart Job Search Tips for Applicants with Disabilities

 Finding a job can be tough in the current economic climate.
-But it can also be intimidating if you have a disability, whether it’s visible to a prospective employers and co-workers or not.
-There are ways to both boost your odds of securing a job and putting your best self out there to showcase your talent.
-Check out these job search start applying for openings with confidence!
+But it can also be intimidating if you have a disability, whether it’s visible to prospective employers and co-workers or not.
+There are ways to boost your odds of securing a job and to showcase your talents.
+Check out these job search tips and start applying for openings with confidence!

 Form a Professional Network

-Networking is often regarded as the best way to navigate the business world.
+Networking is often regarded as the best way to navigate into a new position.
 By connecting with others in your industry or those with the same skill set, you might discover new opportunities.
-You can network online, in person and don’t forget contacts from your previous jobs, community projects and organizations you’re involved in.
-Networking online to build connections can also be helpful, whether you are looking for full-time employment, remote work, contract work or part-time positions.
+You can network online, in person and don’t forget contacts from previous jobs, community projects and organizations you’re involved in.
+Networking online to build connections can be helpful, whether you are looking for full-time employment, remote work, contract work or part-time positions.
 LinkedIn is the largest professional networking platform so use it to your advantage.
-It can be a powerful connector for staying up to speed on your industry, innovators, and learn about companies and industries outside your current space.
+It can be a powerful tool for staying up to speed on your industry, innovators, and learn about companies and industries outside your current space.

 Research Potential Employers

 The good news is that disability inclusion is no longer an unfamiliar topic for most companies.
 Though it has taken time, many companies are abolishing harmful policies and focusing on creating more inclusive environments.
 So, do some research on how a company talks about diversity and disability.
 Do you see evidence of inclusion practices on their website?
 Is it easy to get an accommodation or ask for assistance if needed?
 Do they have an active disability recruitment program?

 Exploring a company's policies and reputation can help inform your application decision.
 Additionally, you should look in your network to see if you have any connections that work at the company you are interested in – reach out, ask for an informational interview on what it is like to work for the company and ask them to share what they see and experiences related to disability inclusion.

 Present Yourself with Pride